Using An Estate Plan To Protect Your Family’s Welfare

 Your family relations change.
 The laws change.
-Our interpretation of how your family will be affected by these changes will also change.
-It’s a good idea to revisit your estate plan every 3 to 5 years to make sure that your estate plan will actually accomplish your current intentions for your estate.
+The interpretation of how your family will be affected by these changes will also change.
+It’s a good idea to revisit your estate plan every three to five years to make sure that your estate plan will actually accomplish your current intentions for your estate.

 - Nursing home planning